wolfSSL/documentation/wolfSSL/src/chapter02.md

 Single Precision (SP) Math Library is our recommended library.
 It is implemented using both C and assembly.
 As such, it has optimizations for specific architectures.
 All math variables are instanciated on the stack; minimal heap usage.
 It is always timing resistant.
 It is generally optimized for speed at the cost of code size, but is highly configurable to compile out unneeded code.
 We have taken it through DO-178C certifications.

-#### Big Integer Math Library
+#### Big Integer Math Library (Deprecation Planned)

+This library is planned to be deprecated and removed from the wolfSSL/wolfCrypt library by the end of 2023.
+If desired this can be enabled with `--enable-heapmath` or `CFLAGS=-DUSE_INTEGER_HEAP_MATH`.

 Forked from public domain LibTomMath library.
 For more information about LibTomMath, please see <https://www.libtom.net/LibTomMath/>.
 Please note that our fork is considerably more active and secure than the original public domain code.

-If built without configuration nor modification to any macros, for example for an embedded target, the macros will use this implementation.
 This is generally the most portable and generally easiest to get going with.
 The negatives to the normal big integer library are that it is slower, it uses a lot of heap memory as all memory is allocated from the heap, requires an `XREALLOC()` implementation and is not timing resistant.
 The implementation can be found in `integer.c`.

 #### Fast Math